Rishabhk07/Video-calling-app/README.md

 # Video-calling-app
-A video calling app uses WebRTC and PeerJS Library for making a peer to peer video call, once you land on the page it will generate contact id and if you want call another person just enter his contact id and press call button, you can see a live demo [here](https://peercallkhanna.herokuapp.com)
+A video calling app that uses WebRTC and PeerJS Library for making a peer to peer video call, once you land on the page it will generate your contact id and if you want call another person just enter his contact id and press call button, you can see a live demo [here](https://peercallkhanna.herokuapp.com)

 ## Supported browsers
 * chrome > 21